-After installing Collectors, you can configure Sources by using the Web Application or by providing the Source settings in a JSON file.
-If you are using a UTF-8 encoded JSON file, you must provide the file before starting the Collector.
+After installing Collectors, you can configure Sources from Sumo Logic or by providing the Source settings in a JSON file.
+If you're using a UTF-8 encoded JSON file, you must provide the file before starting the Collector.

 If necessary, you can use the binary package to install a Collector on MacOS.
 See this Collector FAQ topic for details.

 Run the installer on your server with root or Administrator privileges.
 If you are not logged in as root or Administrator, you might be prompted to reauthenticate to your system when you start the UI Installer.

 - If prompted, enter the root or Administrator user name and password for the system.